quantumlib/Cirq/docs/pasqal/devices.md

 ```

-## Gate durations
+## Gates

+The Pasqal device class currently does not correspond to a specific existing device, and
+therefore accepts a broad set of gates.
+In the future, we will create specific devices with
-We currently specify a unique duration  of 2 micro-seconds for quantum gates in the device.
+their own limited gate set.
+We currently specify a unique duration  of 2 micro-seconds for
+quantum gates in the device.
 Measurement takes much longer than other gates.
-Currently, the only supported configuration
+Currently, the only
-is to have terminal measurement in the final moment of a circuit.
+supported configuration is to have terminal measurement in the final moment of a circuit.